mikechen66/deep-learning-with-python/README.md

 2.Correct Code Errors

 Much more annoying errors emerges from anywhere while readers run the obsolete Notebook programs.
-Therefore, the python script would be a better complementary alternative to the Notebook codes.
-I am dedicated to correct the code by rewriting some of notebook lines and
+Therefore, I am dedicated to correct the code by importing new tools and rewriting some of notebook code lines.

 3.Turn the Notebook to Python programs